-Abdominoplasty has been performed for over a century and was initially described by Kelly.

-During the 1950s, Andrew and Vernon developed a technique for reconstruction of the umbilical scar, while highlighting the importance of this procedure because of the emotional discomfort associated with the removal of the umbilicus.
+Abdominoplasty has been performed for over a century and was initially described by Kelly.1 lighting the importance of this procedure because of the emotional discomfort associated with the removal of the umbilicus.
 1-3 Since then, the umbilical transposition technique has become a fundamental step of abdominoplasty.